 What is the benefit of limiting or capping your fps?

 You can remove any commands or enable or disable the commands, from this file.
 Open in Notepad.
 Just remember 0 (Zero) disables the command or function, 1 enables the MOST of the commands.
+Or just delete the libe entirely and re-save file.
 Just re-save the file as is.
 Most be .cfg extension.

 MSI Afterburner 3.0.0 Beta just recently released it’s 64 bit game support back for OSD, which will show FPS, gpu usage, temps and alot more.

 Video Settings Breakdown & Tweaks: